How the Gender Empathy Gap Affects Women in the Workplace

 What Can HR Do to Help Close the Empathy Gap?

 Just knowing an empathy gap exists is the first step towards closing the gap.
-After all, the empathy gap is simply another form of unconscious bias.
+After all, the empathy gap is merely another form of unconscious bias.
 If you realize that not everyone has the same needs, wants, and priorities as you (or the CEO) have, you can start working to solve the problem.

 But, proceed with caution: do not ask employees to respond to a survey if you don’t intend to act on the information you receive.
-If you know that your employees value X and you not only don’t give them X but you don’t even address why you’re not, it’s not just an empathy gap, it’s cruelty.
+If you know that your employees' value X and you not only don’t give them X but you don’t even address why you’re not, it’s not just an empathy gap, it’s cruelty.

 You may find convincing senior leadership that change is needed difficult.
 But, if HR can present the data in a business fashion and discuss the return on investment, you can increase the probability of making the changes your employees want to happen.

 Build Your Own Empathy